 - Volume: Set the volume of the audio in the range [0, 100%].
 This property is animatable.

-- Autoplay: Make the audio automatically play once it is ready.
+- Loop: Make the audio replay automatically from the beginning after it finishes.

-- Controls: Display the built-in player controls to control audio playback.
+- Controls: Display the default player controls for the audio.
 This is selected by default.

 - Preload: Preload the audio before the document loads.
 This is selected by default.

-Saola Animate embeds audio by using the HTML5 audio element.
-Each audio has an audio group to which you can add other formats.
-Including just MP3 is enough for modern browsers supporting HTML5 audio.
+Adding audio automatically creates an audio group to which you can add additional formats.
+Including just MP3 is enough for modern browsers supporting the HTML5 audio.
 But for the broadest browser compatibility, you can provide MP3 and OGG files for each audio group.

 Tip: For information on browser support for different audio formats, see Media formats for HTML audio and video on MDN.
 You can also get the latest information on browser compatibility on caniuse.com.

-- If a group contains only one audio format, you cannot remove it.
+- Remove formats from groups: Select a format and press DELETE or click Delete to remove it from a group.
+If a group contains only one format, you cannot remove it.